jeromeetienne/AR.js-docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 AR.js is an efficient Augmented Reality solution on the Web.
 It runs 100% in your web browser, this means no app to install!
-There is no need for a specific device either e.g. Tango or iphone.
+There is no need for a specific device either e.g. Tango or iPhone.
 It runs on all mobile platforms: Android, iOS11 and Windows mobile.
 You can use it with your own phone.
-Depending on your device, it can run very fast, up to 60fps on 2year-old phones!
+Depending on your device, it can run very fast, up to 60fps on 2 year-old phones!
 On top of that, the code is open source and all available on [github](https://github.com/jeromeetienne/ar.js).

 [![screen shot 2017-04-01 at 14 36 00](https://user-images.githubusercontent.com/6317076/27866704-452eaed6-618f-11e7-9cdd-2deaef865e3e.png)](https://www.youtube.com/watch?v=0MtvjFg7tik)